 Description

-A classic staple of Italy’s cucina povera (poor kitchen), this pasta aglio e olio recipe gets a noteworthy upgrade with crispy garlic chips and sourdough breadcrumbs.
+My spaghetti aglio e olio recipe gets a noteworthy upgrade with fresh homemade pasta, crispy garlic chips, and toasted sourdough breadcrumbs. for extra crunch.

 Ingredients